-The water temperature (Figure 10) ranged from a minimum of -0.04 °C to a maximum of 29.05 °C. In the winter months, under the cover of ice in the stream, temperatures were generally at or slightly below the freezing point.
+The water temperature (Figure 10) ranged from a minimum of 0.03 °C to a maximum of 26.05 °C. In the winter months, under the cover of ice in the stream, temperatures were generally at or slightly above the freezing point.
 The highest temperatures were measured in June through August.
 The temperature profile for this stream is very similar to that of Tributary to Gills Pond Brook (Figure 4).